Uncover the Journey of Dr. Thomas H. Mills

 Retired from VA 2/19

-The Story of Dr. Thomas H. Mills
+Dr. Thomas H. Mills’ Story.

-He grew up primarily in the Southwest United States with his four brothers and one sister.
+Dr. Mills grew up primarily in the Southwest United States with his four brothers and one sister.

-Dr. Tom spent 21 years in the U.S. Air Force working in aircraft maintenance.
 While he enjoyed his military career, there were some challenges.
 He experienced four specific traumatic events that eventually led to a diagnosis of Post-Traumatic Stress Disorder (PTSD) and Major Depressive Disorder.
 There have also been a few traumatic events after retiring from USAF.

 He’s been married to his bride, Sandy, since 1979.
 He has one adult child, a daughter-in-law, and two grandchildren.
+There’s also a few other family members and friends that Dr. Mills has “adopted” as if they were his own children.

 Dr. Mills’ hobbies are Amateur Radio and riding his motorcycle.